angela300/ndejs-auth/README.md

 In the project's root directory, create a new directory, 'src' folder, that will contain the code files.
 Create a '.env' file in the root directory, this file will contain all our secret keys and values.
 Also add a '.gitignore' file to check that, here, we specify that all files ending in .env should not be tracked, as well as the nodemodules folder
-Add this code to the.gitignore file:
+Add this code to the .gitignore file:

 ``````````````````````````````````````
 *.env